 American Falls is a very small city located in the state of Idaho.
 With a population of 4,781 people and just one neighborhood, American Falls is the 40th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, American Falls is generally considered to be a blue-collar town.
-41.05% of the American Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+American Falls is a blue-collar town, with 41.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, American Falls is a city of sales and office workers, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in American Falls who work in farm management occupations (16.14%), management occupations (14.76%), and office and administrative support (12.56%).

 Being a small city, American Falls does not have a public transit system used by locals to get to and from work.

-The percentage of adults in American Falls with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.69% of adults in American Falls have a bachelor's degree or advanced degree.
+The citizens of American Falls are slightly less educated than the national average of 21.84% for the average city or town: 13.69% of adults in American Falls have a bachelor's degree or advanced degree

 The per capita income in American Falls in 2022 was $22,568, which is low income relative to Idaho and the nation.
 This equates to an annual income of $90,272 for a family of four.
 However, American Falls contains both very wealthy and poor people as well.